waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_1.md

 Failure/Error: expect(link.tags).to include('education')
        expected [] to include "education"
 ```
-Though we might think `[]` denotes an array, it is actually a [DataMapper collection](http://www.rubydoc.info/github/datamapper/dm-core/master/DataMapper/Collection) (which is much like an array).
+Though we might think `[]` denotes an array, what we see here is just the string representation of an object.
+It may be an `Array` - it may be any other type of object whose string representation is `[]`.
+In this case, it is actually a [DataMapper collection](http://www.rubydoc.info/github/datamapper/dm-core/master/DataMapper/Collection) (which is much like an array).
 We're in a similar situation to before: we're POST'ing a value from an input field, namely 'tags', but nothing is happening with that data.
 Let's update the relevant route:

 ```ruby
 post '/links' do